CircuitVerse/Interactive-Book/docs/bool2.md

 Judging by the algebraic expression, it is evident that the expression is a _product_ of _sums_.
 Such an expression is called a __Product of Sum__ expression or __POS__ in short.

-Here the sum terms are defined by using the __OR__ operation and the product term is defined by using __AND__ operation.
+Here the sum terms are defined by using the __OR__ operation, and the product term is defined by using __AND__ operation.
 When two or more sum terms are multiplied by a Boolean __OR__ operation, the resultant output expression will be in the form of product-of-sums form or __POS__ form.

 The product-of-sums form is also called as <u>Conjunctive Normal Form</u> as the sum terms are *AND*ed together and Conjunction operation is logical AND.
 Product-of-sums form is also called as Standard POS.